Accommodation and Compliance Series:

 When possible, an employer should try to remove the offending fragrance, especially if the fragrance is unique to the work environment, minimal, and/or the employer has more control over it.
 However, as mentioned earlier, under the ADA it is probably not reasonable for an employer to have and enforce a total no-fragrance policy because it is difficult if not impossible to enforce, especially if non-employees such as clients and volunteers come into the workplace.

 2) Remove the employee from the area where the fragrances are located.

 When it is not possible to remove the offending fragrance, an employer may be able to move the employee away from the fragrance.
 This usually means working at home or in a private office with no exposure to coworkers, clients, or other members of the public.
 Regarding work at home, unless the employee wants to work at home, other options should be explored first to keep the employee in the workplace.

 3) Reduce the employee's exposure to the fragrances.

 If the offending fragrance cannot be removed and the employee cannot be moved completely away from the fragrance, it may be possible to reduce the employee's exposure to an acceptable level.
-This usually means a private office with its own ventilation, an air purifier/cleaner, and minimum exposure to others.
+This usually means a private office with its own ventilation and minimum exposure to others.
 It can also mean allowing the individual to wear a mask or respirator.
 Some individuals are able to wear masks/respirators while others are not or may not be comfortable wearing them.
 Employers should keep in mind that they cannot force an employee to use a mask/respirator.